upadhyayI/MemoryGame/README.md

 3. Firebase Analytics
 4. Firebase RemoteConfig

 This game can be played with the default icons, or it can be played as a custom game using photos from personal gallarey of the user's phone.
-It is also possible to download memory board games made by others by entering the game name.
+It is also possible to download memory board game made by others by entering the game name.
+Such sample games that can be tried out are:

+1.  indrima
+2.  nature
+3.  random

 Open-source libraries used in this project are: